risabsank/self-healing-architecture/README.md

 08:01:36  Incident memory stored
 ```

-## Project Phases
+## Capability Roadmap

-This project should be developed as a serious systems project, not a short-lived demo.
-Each phase should leave behind something concrete: working code, documentation, tests, evaluation results, and a story that can be explained on a resume or in an interview.
+Self-Healing Runtime is organized as a set of platform capabilities.
+Each capability should be implemented with working code, documentation, tests, and observable behavior.

-### Phase 1: System Foundation
+### System Foundation

-Build the basic control plane and local runtime.
+Build the control plane and local runtime.

 Goals: